shuffleo/storyboard-tool/IMPLEMENTATION.md

 - [ ] ZIP import works and restores images
 - [ ] Import confirmation dialog appears (Replace vs Add)
 - [ ] Dark mode doesn't break UI (forced light mode styling)
+- [ ] Textareas auto-resize to fit content (Script and General Notes)
+- [ ] Delete last shot shows 3-option dialog (Delete row only / Delete row and scene / Cancel)
+- [ ] Compact mode toggle is a text button (not checkbox)
+- [ ] Undo/Redo works correctly for all actions
+- [ ] New projects start with 3 scenes and 5 shots each
+- [ ] New scenes automatically get at least one shot

 ## File Structure